HoverHell/RedditImageGrab/README.md

 optional arguments:

-    -h, --help            show this help message and exit --subbreddit-list srl Take a list of subreddits from a text file, srl = MySubreddit-list.txt --multireddit         Take multirredit instead of subreddit as input.
+    -h, --help            show this help message and exit --subbreddit-list srl Take a list of subreddits from a text file, srl = subreddits.txt --multireddit         Take multirredit instead of subreddit as input.
 If so, provide /user/m/multireddit-name as argument
     --last l              ID of the last downloaded file.